POV‑Ray img2mesh

 Screenshot of Windows Explorer window with test source PNG map and resulting output files preview side by side.

-Update: In version 2.8.2 mapping added.
+POV-Ray export provides most flexibility.
+One of the features of POV export is mapping.
 Maps are transfer functions z value is passed through.
-Result is similar to Photoshop or GIMP "Curves" applied to source heightfield PNG, except for that with img2mesh map is nondestructively applied to mesh within POVRay, so you can change mesh rendering without changing the mesh itself.
+Result is similar to Photoshop or GIMP "Curves" applied to source heightfield image, except for that with img2mesh map is nondestructively applied to mesh within POV‑Ray, so you can change map and affect mesh rendering without changing the mesh itself.

-Since version 2.8.2.5, all predefined maps were replaced by generalized linear spline interpolation.
+Currently maps are represented by generalized linear spline curve.
 Descriptive part in the beginning of POV file generated look like this:

 #declare Curve = function {